hugh-fox/Sifu/LanguageReference.md

 - Ast - the Sifu specific data type of the generic Pattern data structure.
 Sifu parses every token as a Token, which is a term with meta-information, and Pattern can be nested, so together they form the abstract syntax tree.
-- Pattern - a trie of pattern, nested by braces like `{ F, G -> 2 }`.
+- Trie - a trie of patterns, nested by braces like `{ F, G -> 2 }`.
 Simple
 tries form sets like `{1, 2, 3}` or hashmaps like `{F -> 1, G -> 2}`.
 - Match
   1. an expression of the form `into : from` where
-    - into is the expression to match into
+    - *into* is the expression to match into
-    - from is the trie to match from
+    - *from* is the trie to match from
   2. the result of evaluating a match, consisting of selecting and rewriting.
 - Arrow
   1. an expression of the form `from -> into` where